 - Starbucks, also in the Campus Center, is indispensable for morning coffee and afternoon pick-me-ups.

 - The Bridge Café, located in the law school building, serves up soup, sandwiches, snacks, and drinks.
+(Closed for this semester.)

 - Around our neighborhood, options range from Asian-American cuisine to New York-style pizza to traditional pub fare—all within walking distance.